AdrienPinheiro/Todomyself/README.md

 ## Backend

 Run `npm run db` for use "json-server", a REST API JSON format on front folder.
+Moreover, uncommented the function getAllTodo in todo.service and the url and commented on the other values of the same name.

 ## Code scaffolding